unsupported/canvas/branding/javascript/url_dependent_branding/README.md

 # Loading Specific Branding Dependent on Canvas URL

-This folder is used to load styling dependent on the ```javascript window.location.hostname```, which can be useful if you have multiple domains for a single Canvas instance, or you're utilizing a vanity URL.
+This folder is used to load styling dependent on the `window.location.hostname```, which can be useful if you have multiple domains for a single Canvas instance, or you're utilizing a vanity URL.

 # Edits to Make Prior to Using